ianjdarrow/content-decider/README.md

 > TODO: Example of a simple `content-decider` service.

-When one or more `content-deciders` is specified, IPFS automatically verifies each CID with each `content-decider` as a pre-execution hook before adding the file to the repo.
+When one or more `content-deciders` is specified, IPFS automatically adds a pre-execution hook to verify any proposed CID with each `content-decider` before adding the file to the repo.

 > TODO: Figure out where in IPFS this should live.